microsoft/mu/docs/DeveloperDocs/build_community_docs.md

     DocBuild.py --clean --yml <path to yml base file> --OutputDir <docs folder>
     ```

+## Check for character encoding issues

+1. navigate to root of repository (should see a *docs* folder, the *mkdocs_base.yml* file, and a few other things)
+2. open command window
+3. run  Utf8Test python script cmd prompt
+    ``` cmd
+    Utf8Test.py --RootDir docs
+    ```
+4. should complete with no errors

+!!!
+Note

+    * Note you can also run it on any dynamic content by using a different *RootDir* parameter.
+    * Use *-h* for usage to get more detailed information of any failures

 ## Use mkdocs to build the docs

 1. navigate to root of repository (should see a *docs* folder, the *mkdocs_base.yml* file, and a few other things)